 And it's not just M&A. With eight stock-offering deals raising more than $3.5 billion, last week was the biggest for the U.S. IPO market in two years.
 And there are more IPO deals in the hopper, including several companies with household brand names.

 Investors can also take heart that the dealmakers aren't the only market catalyst at work right now.
-There's also a pile of cash on the sidelines – including.
+There's also a pile of cash on the sidelines - including $3.5 trillion parked in no-yield money markets alone.
 That's enough to keep the current rally going for some time to come.

 But something's needed to draw that cautious money back into the stock market.
 The flurry of deals could be just the ticket - especially if investors can understand just what is driving this dealmaking.